-Introduction, aims and purpose of accreditation
+Introduction, aims, and purpose of international advanced accreditation

-Degree accreditation by the Society recognises academic excellence in the biosciences, and highlights degrees that educate the research and development leaders and innovators of the future.
-The accreditation criteria require evidence that graduates from accredited programmes meet defined sets of learning outcomes, including gaining substantial research experience.
+Advanced Accreditation by the Royal Society of Biology recognises academic excellence in the biosciences, highlighting degrees which contain a significant research element and educate the future leaders of research and development.
+Our accreditation criteria require higher education institutions to provide evidence that their graduates meet defined sets of learning outcomes, including gaining substantial research experience.
+Advanced accreditation aims to recognise the training and research opportunities given to students, but makes no attempt to comment on the quality of the research that they carry out.